 M.C.
 Escher, Three Spheres II (1946)

 I developed Novel View in the early 2000’s and documented it in an academically-styled paper.
 I eventually though reluctantly accepted that the academic field of theoretical physics would be slow, perhaps even completely unwilling, to thoughtfully evaluate my work.
 For the second time in my life (the first being when I ventured unexpectedly into theoretical physics theory from complex systems) I found solace and inspiration in widening the scope of my inquiries, getting interdisciplinary again.
-Among other things I found religious history, psychology, and spirituality, as well as fiction-writing.
+In addition to various scientific fields, I developed interests in religious history, psychology, spirituality, and even storytelling.

-To learn more about Novel View, view this summary statement, table of contents, and a few excerpts from my original paper “Implications of a novel view of the cosmological energy density and pressure relationship.”
+To learn more about Novel View, view this summary statement, table of contents, and a few excerpts from my original paper:

 In October 2016 I revisited Novel View in a paper published in the natural philosophy journal Cosmos & History.
 In that work I frame Novel View in relation to the current crisis in physics.
 I also cite extensively from a metaphysically complementary, though on its own fatally solipsistic, view known as CTMU.
 Here’s a summary of that paper, “Notes from the existential underground: the universe as a complex emergent system.”